-Getting a call from a loved one who has been arrested and needs your help getting out of jail can be an incredibly frightening experienced.
+Getting a call from a loved one who has been arrested and needs your help getting out of jail can be an incredibly frightening experience.
 Especially if this person is a closed loved one such as your wife, you will probably feel intense pressure to take the right steps to get her released as quickly as possible.
 It is certainly true that the actions you take immediately after receiving such a call can make a big difference in how and when your wife is released from custody, and what type of bail she is offered.
-Below, our experienced Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long explain the best steps to take to get your wife released with as little bail as possible.
+Below, our experienced criminal defense attorney in Philadelphia at The Law Offices of Lloyd Long explains the best steps to take to get your wife released with as little bail as possible.

 How Bail Hearings Work in Philadelphia

 In Pennsylvania, the judge sets bail during what is known as a preliminary arraignment.
 After your wife has been arrested for a crime such as a Philadelphia DUI charge, she will be taken to the local police station where she will go through the booking process.
 Usually, within a few hours of her being taken into custody, a preliminary arraignment will be held.
 This process may be delayed if she is arrested during the middle of the night or over the weekend.

 A preliminary arraignment is held in front of a magistrate.
 These magistrates are not judges and do not even have to be lawyers to be appointed to the position.
 The hearing is unique because your wife is unlikely to actually appear in person before the magistrate.
 Most preliminary arraignments are conducted via “videoconferencing” technology where your wife will appear on a screen from her holding cell.